 The European subtype (formerly known as the "Western subtype") of TBEV is prevalent in Europe.
 However, the distribution ranges from France and The Netherlands at its western limit of distribution to South Korea, the easternmost region where TBEV-EU has been detected so far.
-While only TBEV-EU is found in Central Europe, more than 80% of identified strains in the Baltics belong to the European subtype.
+9,13,15 While only TBEV-EU is found in Central Europe, more than 80% of identified strains in the Baltics belong to the European subtype.
 In Western and Eastern Siberia, only a low percentage (<10%) of the identified TBEV strains is characterized as European subtype.
 As noted, some other TBEV-EU strains have been identified and isolated in South Korea.

-According to phylogenetic data, TBEV-EU is the youngest of all TBEV subtypes.
-These data indicate that about 3,000 years ago the European strain diverged from the ancestor virus and migrated westwards.
-Some evidence suggests that the TBEV strains in Central Europe originated in the Czech Republic.
-From there the virus migrated about 350 years ago to Germany.
-Several waves of spreading and migration seem to have occurred.
+13,16,17 ago to Germany.
+18 Several waves of spreading and migration seem to have occurred.
 In Germany intensive studies on particular TBE foci show that in each TBE focus, a particular and clearly identifiable virus strain is prevalent.
-The TBEV strains seem to be stable in their E gene sequences for decades as shown in Finland (Kumlinge strain) and in Austria (Zillertal strain).
-However, no clear pattern of viral spread exists that can be correlated to landscapes or to human activities to explain the introduction of the Siberian and Far-Eastern subtypes in the Baltic region.
+The TBEV strains seem to be stable in their E gene sequences for decades as shown in Finland (Kumlinge strain) and in Austria (Zillertal strain).9 However, no clear pattern of viral spread exists that can be correlated to landscapes or to human activities to explain the introduction of the Siberian and Far-Eastern subtypes in the Baltic region.
 Analysis of the E genes of TBEVs from different strains shows a kind of geographic clustering e.g. in Scandinavia, Germany, the Czech Republic or the Slovak Republic (Slovakia).
 But there are also some strains that are genetically related to strains from greater distances, e.g. German strains that are similar to Russian or Scandinavian strains.
 It is unclear at the moment whether these genetic relationships are due to missing link strains.
 A clear classification of European strains into genetic clusters or branches is still missing and awaits the analysis of more strains from different parts of Europe.